-Today’s POP RESCUE is the 1986 album True Blue by Madonna.
+Today’s POP RESCUE from a loveless fate is the 1986 album True Blue by Madonna.
 Does this album Open Your Heart, or does it sound too Preachy?
 Read on…

 My sister had this album on cassette, and she played it a lot.
 Therefore, I am no stranger to most of this hit album.

 The nine track album contains 5 singles – all of which helped to catapult Madonna to international stardom in the 1980s.

 The album opens with the single Papa Don’t Preach, which might have been a song for her own father, but certainly covers the topic of teenage pregnancy.
 It’s a perfect serving of 80s pop.
 Madonna’s vocals are strong here, perhaps stronger than her vocals had ever been until this album came along.
 Backing vocals come from her long-serving backing singer Siedah Garrett, who sings on most of the tracks here, and was already an established artist, and would go on to also record with The Brand New Heavies, and regularly tour with Madonna.

 This is soon followed by the single Open Your Heart, which I feel is a much better track.
 I’ve heard lots of credible and modern remixes of this track, and yet this original blends right in amongst them, as brilliant as the day this album was released.
 The verses are a little weak in the presence of the music and chorus, but it all balances out.